simple-ssi/simple-cesr/test/README.md

 ## Unit Tests

-You will find unit tests inline under `src` next to the component under test.
+Unit tests are inline next to the component under test in `src`.

 ## High-level Tests

-In this directory are other, more holistic tests:
+This directory contains more holistic tests.

 ### Standards

 The standards test confirms agreement between `simple-cesr`'s output and other implementations of CESR.
-Currently, it checks against the output from `Matter` in [cesr-ts](https://github.com/weboftrust/cesr-ts) (derived from [signify-ts](https://github.com/weboftrust/signify-ts)) from [WebOfTrust](https://github.com/weboftrust).
+Currently, it checks against the output from `matter` in [signify-ts](https://github.com/weboftrust/signify-ts) from [WebOfTrust](https://github.com/weboftrust).